dnbexperience/gatsby-plugin-eufemia-theme-handler/README.md

 - During runtime, we need to ensure that our link with the id `eufemia-style-theme` is placed after `commons.css`.
 We do that with `headElement.appendChild(styleElement)`
 - Use `uniqueId` to reload css files as there is not unique build hash, unlike we get during production
 - Use `MutationObserver` to reload the current theme file, because Webpack uses hot module replacement, so we need to reload as well

+### Sorting order

+The order of the extracted styles can influence CSS specificity.
+Therefore, the extracted theme styles (`/ui.css`) should always be placed below the `/commons.css`.

 ## Releases